anurjalal/book-catalogue/readme.md

 API documentation : https://developers.google.com/books

-Using Koin for dependency injection and implement clean architecture.
+Using Koin for dependency injection and implement clean architecture and modularization.